 Cayuga Community College Student Attendance Policy

 A student who misses 20% of the course will be withdrawn from the course.
-For example, if a class meets twice a week for 15 weeks, an instructor will withdraw a student who misses 6 class sessions.
+For example, if a class meets 5 times a week, an instructor will withdraw a student who misses 15 class sessions within one semester.